rasteiner/k3-kql-client/readme.md

 ```

 ### Enabling public access
-By default the API is restricted to only loggen in users.
+By default the API is restricted to only logged in users.
 If you need the api to be public, set the `rasteiner.kql.public` config value to `true`.
 When enabling public access, security becomes even more important; consider setting up a Whitelist of allowed function calls.

 ### Whitelisting methods